Click on the Edit Content button to edit/add the content.

-It is January.
-Most of my clients are working on annual goals (except those on a different fiscal timelines) and most have pretty big things they plan to achieve in the next twelve months.
-We are making sure that their goals are SMART and such.
+Every January most of my clients set annual goals (except those on a different fiscal timelines) and most have pretty big things they plan to achieve in the next twelve months.
+Their goals are SMART, important, appropriate and such.
 But that isn’t what will ensure a goal is achieved.

 The reality is that all of us have a lot of stuff to do.
 It is easy to have very busy days, where we work really hard and are tired at the end of the day, without having the sense that we accomplished anything meaningful.